shuruq25/Green-Bite-BE/README.md

 ## Project Overview ✨

-**CareQuest** is a backend solution for an e-commerce platform specializing in health and wellness products, pharmacy items, and related services.
+**Green Bite** is a backend solution for an e-commerce platform specializing in selling organic meals.
 Built using .NET 8, this project includes core functionalities like user authentication, product management, cart management, orders, payments, and more.

 ## Features